Emotion in Paintings - What Does That Mean?

 paintings with feeling -unique minimal art - thin red line

-Colour we know creates different emotions in different people and most of us seem to love gazing into our space from time to time.
-That is what I want to enable the viewer to do in this original abstract painting.
-I wonder if the blue on the bottom right is a distraction. it is a beautiful blue perhaps too beautiful?
+Colour creates different emotions in different people and most of us seem to love gazing into our space from time to time.
+That is what I want to enable the viewer to do in this colourful piece.
+Infinity lies within the reds and purples, the thin red line creates depth but I wonder if the blue on the bottom right is a distraction. it is a beautiful blue perhaps too beautiful.

-Again we are gazing into space and letting our thoughts emerge.
-I may be wrong but I think you have to find something in a painting.
-One has something on the edges the other within the painting... is the emotional reaction different for each one?
+Again we are gazing into space and letting our thoughts emerge in these two paintings with emotion... is your emotional reaction different for each one?

 minimal art called ma